openplans/openblock-old/docs/demo_setup.rst

 Warning
 -------

-We use several scripts (python and bash) to automate a lot of the installation, configuration, and data bootstrapping. *If it works for you* this can be the quickest way to test OpenBlock on your system, but we are not trying to make it work on all possible variations of linux,
+In this quickstart, we use several scripts (python and bash) to automate a lot of the installation, configuration, and data bootstrapping. *If it works for you* this can be the quickest way to test OpenBlock on your system, but we are not trying to make it work on all possible variations of linux,